Anuraag-Deoda/Finance-Manager/README.md

 # Family Finance Manager

-A comprehensive family finance tracking application built with React and modern web technologies.
+A comprehensive family finance tracking application built with React (frontend) and Flask (backend).
 Track expenses, incomes, and plan monthly budgets for your entire family.

 ## Features